microsoft/charticulator.com/_docs/02_user_interaction.md

 Legends visualize the scales used in a chart.
 Charticulator currently uses a predefined legend for each scale type.
 You can add a lenged to the chart by clicking on the "Add Legend" button from a scales panel. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="13.27,14.50" openTutorial="tutorial4" %})

 <h3>Data-Driven Visibility</h3>
 Charticulator also supports *data-driven visibility*; as the name implies, the visibility of marks is determined by data values.
-Clicking on the “Conditioned by” button in the  Visibility attribute invokes a popup panel, where you can set a filter via a set of checkboxes. ({% include videocallout.html src="/videos/tutorials/tutorial2.mp4" timeRange="49.50,57.00" openTutorial="tutorial2" %})
+Clicking on the “Conditioned by” button in the Visibility attribute invokes a popup panel, where you can set a filter.
+For the categorical variables, you can set a filter via a set of checkboxes. ({% include videocallout.html src="/videos/tutorials/tutorial2.mp4" timeRange="49.50,57.00" openTutorial="tutorial2" %})

+{% include image.html src="/images/docs/cond-visibility-cat.png" alt="Conditional Visibility for Categorical Variables" width="400px" center="true" %}

+For the numberical variables, you can specify a simple boolean query (e.g., Count > 0).
-{% include image.html src="/images/docs/conditional-visibility.png" alt="Conditional Visibility" width="400px" center="true" %}
+{% include image.html src="/images/docs/cond-visibility-num.png" alt="Conditional Visibility for Numerical Variables" width="400px" center="true" %}

 <h2 id="layout-composition">Layout Composition</h2>